atlas-doc/doc/atlas-api-documentation/faqs/atlas-api-general-information.md

 search.do: < 500ms (98% of the responses are returned in less than 500ms)

-realTimeSearch.do: 25s

-verify.do: 8s (90% of the responses are returned in less than 8s)
+verify.do: 8s (95% of the responses are returned in less than 8s)

-order.do: 8s (90% of the responses are returned in less than 8s)
+order.do: 14s (95% of the responses are returned in less than 14s)

-pay.do: 2s(90% of the responses are returned in less than 2s)
+pay.do: 2s(95% of the responses are returned in less than 2s)